How to cancel a Direct Debit

 - The name(s) on the account

-- The branch sort code (see your cheque book)
+- The branch sort code (see your debit card or banking app)

 - Your customer reference with the organisation (if known).

-Money shouldn't be collected from your account after you have cancelled and under the Scheme rules, an organisation would have to obtain your authority to reinstate a cancelled Instruction.
+Money shouldn't be collected from your account after you have cancelled the Direct Debit and, under the Scheme rules, an organisation would have to obtain your authority to reinstate a cancelled Instruction.

-Once you have cancelled a Direct Debit take care to check subsequent bank statements to ensure that your instruction has been followed.
+Once you have cancelled a Direct Debit take care to check subsequent bank or building society statements to ensure that no further payments have ben collected.
 That way any error will be identified immediately and steps can be taken quickly to secure a refund.

 Click a star to rate this content.